ArtSabintsev/Harpy/README.md

 And you're all set!

-### Alert Types

-- HarpyAlertTypeForce = 1,    // Forces user to update your app
-- HarpyAlertTypeOption,       // (DEFAULT) Presents user with option to update app now or at next launch
-- HarpyAlertTypeSkip,          // Presents User with option to update the app now, at next launch, or to skip this version all together
-- HarpyAlertTypeNone,         // Don't show the alert type , usefull for skipping Patch ,Minor, Major update

 ### Differentiated Alerts for Patch, Minor, and Major Updates
 If you would like to set a different type of alert for patch, minor, and/or major updates, simply add one or all of the following *optional* lines to your setup *before* calling any of the `checkVersion` methods: